web-extend/web-extend/packages/rsbuild-plugin/README.md

 1. Use the `@web-extend/rsbuild-plugin` package directly.
 2. Use `web-extend` CLI, which is a wrapper of `@web-extend/rsbuild-plugin`.

 We recommend using the `web-extend` CLI to initialize a new extension project.
-Because it provides a more user-friendly experience.
+It provides a more user-friendly experience.

 ### Use `@web-extend/rsbuild-plugin` directly